Atlantic Health Strategies

 The short answer for treatment center operators

-Right now, the 2026 MV Hondius hantavirus cluster is an outbreak, not a pandemic, and WHO and CDC both rate the risk to the general public as low.
-Behavioral health operators should still treat this as the pre-crisis window: pull your CMS Emergency Preparedness binder off the shelf, audit PPE and oxygen, and verify your isolation and screening protocols this week.
+The 2026 MV Hondius hantavirus cluster is a contained outbreak, not a pandemic, and CDC has said broad U.S. Spread is extremely unlikely.
+Behavioral health operators should still use this window to pull the CMS Emergency Preparedness binder off the shelf, audit PPE and oxygen, and stress-test isolation and intake screening protocols this week.

-WHO confirmed on May 8, 2026 that eight cases (two confirmed, five suspected, three deaths) had been identified among the 147 passengers and crew aboard the MV Hondius, with the Andes strain of Orthohantavirus identified as the cause.
-CDC issued a Health Alert Network advisory naming Andes virus as the only hantavirus documented to spread person-to-person.
-The reason this matters for a residential SUD facility in Florida or a Level 3.7 medically-monitored inpatient program in California is not the probability of an imported case.
+The reason this matters for a residential SUD facility in Florida or a residential withdrawal management program in Texas is not the probability of an imported case.
 It is the discipline of the response.
-COVID exposed which operators had a real emergency plan and which had a binder.
+COVID exposed which operators had a real emergency plan and which had a binder that had not been touched since their last Joint Commission or CARF survey.

 The MV Hondius timeline, with sourced facts

-This is the timeline as reconstructed from WHO, CDC, and contemporaneous reporting.
+This is what the record supports.
 I am leaving out anything I could not source.

 What Andes virus actually is, and why it matters in a residential setting

 Hantaviruses are a family of rodent-borne RNA viruses.
-CDC identifies Andes virus as the only hantavirus type known to spread person-to-person, and that spread is typically limited to people in close contact with the ill person.
-In residential behavioral health (ASAM Levels 3.1, 3.5, 3.7), close and prolonged contact is the operating model.
+CDC states that Andes virus is the only type of hantavirus that is known to spread from person to person, and that spread is generally associated with prolonged close contact.
+In residential behavioral health, close and prolonged contact is the operating model.
 Shared sleeping quarters.
 Group therapy.
 Communal dining.
-That is the exposure profile that should focus your planning.
+That is the exposure profile your clinical leadership should focus planning around.

 Incubation is the operational problem.
-Hantavirus typically incubates one to six weeks after exposure, and WHO has advised passengers and crew to remain vigilant for symptoms for 45 days.
+Per CDC, symptoms of HPS caused by Andes virus usually appear within 4-42 days after exposure.
+Virginia Department of Health monitored U.S. Citizens through the full 42-day window.
 A patient could complete intake at your facility, sit through a community meeting, and not develop symptoms for a month.

 Your CMS Emergency Preparedness obligations are not theoretical

-ASPR TRACIE materials and CMS Appendix Z specifically call out emerging infectious diseases as part of an all-hazards risk assessment.
-CMS guidance lists “Emerging infectious diseases (EIDs) such as Influenza, Ebola, Zika Virus and others” as hazards that may require modifications to facility protocols, and notes that adding EIDs to risk assessments ensures infection prevention personnel are involved in planning.
-When a surveyor walks your EOC tour after a global infectious disease event, the question will not be whether you faced exposure.
-It will be whether your risk assessment was updated, whether your tabletop exercise covered EIDs, and whether your communication plan named a specific public health point of contact.
+When a state licensing surveyor walks your EOC tour after a global infectious disease event, the question will not be whether you faced exposure.
+It will be whether your risk assessment was updated, whether your tabletop covered emerging infectious diseases, and whether your communication plan named a specific public health point of contact.

 What to do this week (operator checklist)